Hyundai Pavilion at the Winter Olympic Games

 Ingredients:

-5 x ENTTEC Storm 8 were used to control 4,000 LEDs on the facade of the pavilion.
+5 x ENTTEC Storm Ethernet to DMX gateways were used to control 4,000 LEDs on the façade of the pavilion.

-1 x ENTTEC Storm 8 was used to control the water valves inside the pavilion.
+1 x ENTTEC Storm Ethernet to DMX gateway was used to control the water valves inside the pavilion.

 During the Winter Olympic Games at Pyeongchang in South Korea, the Hyundai Pavilion was situated at the heart of the Olympic Park and attracted 60,000 visitors over a 5-week period.